sadko4u/timbre-mill/README.md

 The tool allows to override some batch parameters by specifying them as command-line arguments.
 The full list can be obtained by issuing ```timbre-mill --help``` command and is the following:

 ```
   -c, --config                   Configuration file name (required if no -mf option is set)
   -cf, --child                   The name of the child file (multiple options allowed)
   -d, --dst-path                 Destination path to store audio files
   -dg, --dry                     The amount (in dB) of unprocessed signal in output file
   -f, --file                     Format of the output file name
   -fr, --fft-rank                The FFT rank (resolution) used for profiling
   -g, --group                    The group name for -cf (--child) option, "default" if not set
   -h, --help                     Output this help message
   -ir, --ir-file                 Format of the processed impulse response file name
   -iw, --ir-raw                  Format of the raw impulse response file name
   -ifi, --ir-fade-in             The amount (in %) of fade-in for the IR file
   -ifo, --ir-fade-out            The amount (in %) of fade-out for the IR file
   -ihc, --ir-head-cut            The amount (in %) of head cut for the IR file
   -itc, --ir-tail-cut            The amount (in %) of tail cut for the IR file
+  -lc, --latency-compensation    The amount (in %) of tail cut for the IR file
   -m, --mastering                Work as auto-mastering tool instead of timbral correction
   -mf, --master                  The name of the master file
+  -ml, --match-length            Match the length of the output file to the input file
   -n, --normalize                Set normalization mode
   -ng, --norm-gain               Set normalization peak gain (in dB)
   -p, --produce                  Comma-separated list of produced output files (ir,raw,audio,all)
   -s, --src-path                 Source path to take files from
   -sr, --srate                   Sample rate of output files
   -wg, --wet                     The amount (in dB) of processed signal in output file

 ```